DevOps-MBSE/AaC-Req-QA/README.md

 performance to the greatest extent possible, but no guarantees can be made with the current state-of-the art LLM models.

+Performance is completely dependent on the performance of the LLM provided by the endpoint.
+This has been tested with Azure OpenAI using GPT-4 as well as Mistral 7B run within Ollama and had acceptable performance in both.
+Performance with other models may be better or worse.

 ## Attribution

 We're adapting the [analize claims](https://github.com/danielmiessler/fabric/blob/main/patterns/analyze_claims/system.md) pattern